merely-useful/py-rse/index.md

 or as complex as asking them to propose a multi-sprint breakdown of a particularly complex feature.
-Doing this shows people that their contributions are valued, which in turn increase their commitment to doing the work.
+Doing this shows people that their contributions are valued, which in turn increases their commitment to doing the work.
 It also produces better plans, since everyone knows something that someone else doesn't.